 Here are just some of the initiatives underway:

-- Mars Food is donating more than 308,000 pounds of UNCLE BEN'S® rice valued at nearly $1 million to Feeding America™, the largest domestic hunger-relief organization in the U.S.
+- Mars Food is donating more than 308,000 pounds of BEN'S ORIGINAL® rice valued at nearly $1 million to Feeding America™, the largest domestic hunger-relief organization in the U.S.

 - Mars Food North America will match up to $50,000 in Associate donations to community partners Caledon Community Services in Ontario, Canada; Culinary Care in Chicago, and Hearty Helpings Food Pantry in Greenville, Mississippi, to aid in COVID-19 relief.